 “I want the regard of my parents, who both have graduate degrees and expect me to excel in academics.”
 Ah ha, good, now we’re getting somewhere.
 “I am scared of trying to make my way in the real world and need more time in school to shelter me and discover who I am.”
 Excellent, excellent.
 “I want people to like me because my mother never hugged me.”
 Yes, yes!
 Once we get to this level of self-reflection and self-honesty, we can actually make some helpful, meaningful decisions about our life.
 Try not to be judgmental of yourself or fear others’ judgment of these motivations.
 You have a right to decide what to do with your own life; full honesty will help you get there.

 I want you to be reflective and honest because I want you to make the best career decisions you can.
 And you can only make the best decisions if you are able to decide exactly what you want and, importantly, WHY you want it.
 You need to go deeper than superficial motivations.
 What VALUES of yours does this career path satisfy?

-For myself, I wanted intense intellectual challenge, because that is a source of enjoyment for me, a decent salary, because financial insecurity was a source of anxiety growing up, a flexible schedule, because I am an iconoclast and don’t like being told what to do, and the opportunity to be in some clear leadership role, because I enjoy the regard of those whom I am in charge of as long as I do a good job.
-This led me on the path to academia, but there are MANY MANY other people in academia with very very different motivations.
+For myself, I wanted intense intellectual challenge because that is a source of enjoyment for me, a decent salary because financial insecurity was a source of anxiety growing up, a flexible schedule because I am an iconoclast and don’t like being told what to do, and the opportunity to be in some clear leadership role because I enjoy the regard of those whom I am in charge of as long as I do a good job.
+This led me on the path to academia, but there are MANY MANY other people in academia with very very different reasons.
 I don’t care what motivates you, but you need to know the core values which motivate you.